andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 </div>
 ```

-Note the difference between CSS `:hover` selector and `@mouseover` event listener. `:hover` applies specified styles when the cursor enters the area of an element and also discards them when the cursor leaves.
-With the event listeners you provide two separate (sets of) instructions: one for cursor entering the area, and one for when it leaves.
+Note the difference between CSS `:hover` selector and `@mouseover` event listener.
+CSS’s `:hover` applies specified styles when the cursor enters the area of an element and also discards them when the cursor leaves.
+With the event listeners you provide two separate instructions: one for cursor entering the area, and one for when it leaves.
 This is particularly useful when, for example, your design doesn't require anything to happen when the mouse leaves.
-[Self-practice Task 1](#task-1) is a good example of this UX.
+Task 1 in the Practice section below is a good example of this type of interactions.
 <!-- todo: link: to Layout basics explaining hovers -->

 ## Key press

-You already know how to [connect text input](./../Data/display.md#text) to a variable with `v-model`, so everything a user enters is stored in data.
-You don't need an event listener to achieve that.
-However sometimes you want to track *particular* key presses inside the input field to provide instructions explicitly for those events.
+You already know how to [connect text input](./../Data/forms.md#text) to a variable with `v-model`, so everything a user enters is stored in `data`.
+You don’t need an event listener to achieve that.
+However, sometimes you want to track *particular* key presses inside the input field to provide instructions explicitly for those events.

 `@keypress` event listener reacts to every key press inside an input field but you rarely need to track this type of interaction.
 In addition, `@keypress` has modifiers that specify which particular key you want to respond to.
-For example, a commonly expected behavior when interacting with a search bar or a simple form is the ability to submit by hitting return/enter key.
-Adding modifier `.enter`  to `@keypress` event listener  allows you to react to this particular key being pressed:
+For example, a commonly expected behavior when interacting with a search bar or a simple form is the ability to submit by hitting return/enter key:

 <iframe height="394" style="width: 100%;" scrolling="no" title="Events—Other—Keypress" src="//codepen.io/andgordy/embed/JVypML/?height=394&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/JVypML/'>Events—Other—Keypress</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+Adding modifier `.enter`  to `@keypress` event listener  allows you to react to this particular key being pressed:

 ```html
 <input v-model="emailInput"